PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 14:48:03
+Last updated: 2024-04-02 14:50:06
-Random Quote: Never, never, never give up. - Winston Churchill
+Random Quote: By accepting yourself and being fully what you are, your presence can make others happy. - Jane Roberts